- Of Mississippi’s Medicare beneficiaries, 22 percent are eligible due to a disability, rather than age.

 Medicare Advantage in Mississippi

-There are Medicare Advantage plans for sale in all 82 counties in Mississippi in 2020, although the number of available plans varies widely across the state: Some counties have only five plans from which to choose, while others have as many as 28.
+There are Medicare Advantage plans for sale in all 82 counties in Mississippi for 2021, although the number of available plans varies widely across the state: Some counties are only in the service areas of four or five plans, while residents in some other counties can select from up as many as 36 different plans.